-- The female students enrolled in the computer technology program at the comprehensive high schools knew very little about the CISCO Academy Program at the Career Technology Center.
-They had, however, developed the opinion that the program was for computer nerds, although they could not explain why.
-They had little exposure to hardware maintenance or networking, as the courses offered in the computer technology program at the comprehensive high schools were primarily software solutions courses. - Trigonometry and Calculus were only offered in the afternoons at two of the three comprehensive high schools and at the same time as the CISCO Academy courses at the Career Technology Center.
-Trigonometry and Calculus are not offered at the Career Technology Center. - The female completion rate for the introductory courses in MCC's computer technology program was good, but the second-year courses lacked returning enrollment and had high dropout rates for females.
+• The female students enrolled in the computer technology program at the comprehensive high school did not know anything about the CISCO Academy Program at the Career Technology Center.
+They had however developed the opinion that the program was for computer nerds although they could not explain why.
+They had little exposure to hardware maintenance or networking, as the courses offered in the computer technology program at the comprehensive high school were primarily software solutions courses.

+• Trigonometry and Calculus were only offered in the afternoons at two of the three comprehensive high school campuses at the same time as the CISCO Academy courses at the Career Technology Center.
+Trigonometry and Calculus is not offered at the CTC.

+• Mead Community College's computer technology program's introductory courses female completion rate was good while the second year courses were lacking returning enrollment and also had high drop out rates for females.
 The faculty (all male) conducted a survey of students who had dropped out either between years or during the second year and discovered that the students needed more academic and personal support and greater access to instructor time for additional assistance.
-Some students indicated financial problems, transportation, and child-care as barriers to completing the program.
+Some students indicated financial problems, transportation and child-care, as barriers to completing the program.